UniversalDependencies/docs/_axm/feat/Degree.md

 ### <a name="Sup">`Sup`</a>: superlative, third degree

 The quality of one object is compared to the same quality of all other objects within a set.
-In Middle Armenian, there is no special way of expressing the superlative degree of adjectives or adverbs except by using the comparative form together with the definite form of the adjective or adverb, _այլ աղէկ<b>ն</b>/ayl aġēkn_ “the best”.
+In Middle Armenian, there is no special way of expressing the superlative degree of adjectives or adverbs except by using the comparative form together with the definite form of the adjective or adverb, _<b>այլ</b> աղէկ<b>ն</b>/ayl aġēkn_ “the best”.
 It may also be expressed by a periphrastic superlative construction using the inflected pronoun _ամենից/amenic’_ “most of all”.

 #### Examples